RTradeLtd/ipld-eml/samples/README.md

 `sample5.eml` is a few replies to `sample4.eml` with roughly 1.6MB in attachments/embedded files
 `sample6.eml` is a reply to `sample5.eml` with CC+BCC, and more files `sample7.eml` is a reply to `sample6.eml` but with samples 1 -> 6 attached
+`sample8.eml` is an email i received from the golang weekly mailing list